chris1837-prog/my_layered-infra/aws-infra/modules/iam/README.md

 **Important:** For production, you must restrict the trust policy to only trusted AWS principals (replace `694816839566:root` with specific account/user/role ARNs).

 ## Notes
-- The engineer role trust policy is generated automatically; you do not need to provide it manually.
+- The engineer role trust policy is generated automatically in memory; you do not need to provide it manually.
 - This module does **not** create the GitHub Actions role; that is handled in bootstrap.
 - For production, hardening permissions further is a must.
 Will be done in further steps of the project.